 As a MIP member, you will qualify for full retirement under any of the following provisions:

 - MIP 46 with 30.
 You qualify for full retirement at any age with at least 30 years of service (YOS).
 However, if you have purchased universal buy-in service credit, you must be at least age 46.
-At least 15 years of service must be earned through the Michigan Public School Employees Retirement System.
+At least 15 YOS must be earned through the Michigan Public School Employees' Retirement System.

 - MIP 60 with 10.
 You are eligible for your pension at age 60 with at least 10 years of earned service credit.

-- MIP 60 with 5.
-If you are age 60 and you have at least 5 years of service, you qualify for a pension if you have earned service credit in each of the five school fiscal years immediately before your retirement effective date and you terminated your public school service immediately before your retirement effective date.
+MIP 60 with 5.
+If you are age 60 and you have at least 5 YOS, you qualify for a pension if you have earned service credit in each of the five school fiscal years immediately before your retirement effective date and you terminated your public school service immediately before your retirement effective date.
 A school fiscal year runs from July 1 through June 30.
 Note: You must work within the month of your 60th birthday.

 - Basic 55 with 30.
-You will qualify for your pension when you are at least age 55 and have 30 or more years of service.
-At least 15 years of service must be earned through the Michigan Public School Employees Retirement System.
+You will qualify for your pension when you are at least age 55 and have 30 or more YOS.
+At least 15 YOS must be earned through the Michigan Public School Employees' Retirement System.

 - Basic 60 with 10.
 You qualify for a pension at age 60 with at least 10 years of earned service credit.

-You are vested, meaning you have sufficient service to qualify for a pension though you may not yet meet the age requirement, when you have the equivalent of ten years of full-time public school employment.
-If you're in the MIP DC Converted or Basic DC Converted plan, you'll continue to earn credit towards pension eligibility as long as you remain employed under the retirement system.
-Click here for information on how earning and purchasing service affects your pension eligibility.
+You are vested when you have enough service to qualify for a pension though you may not yet meet the age requirement, when you have the equivalent of 10 years of full-time public school employment.
+If you're in the MIP DC Converted or Basic DC Converted plan, you'll continue to earn credit toward pension eligibility as long as you remain employed under the retirement system.
+Learn more on how earning and purchasing service affects your pension eligibility.

-Whether you are Basic or MIP, you can take an early reduced retirement as early as age 55 if you have at least 15 but fewer than 30 years of service.
-Your pension amount is permanently reduced by one-half of one percent for each month and fraction of a month you take your pension before age 60 (6 percent per year).
+Whether you are Basic or MIP, you can take an early reduced retirement as early as age 55 if you have at least 15 but fewer than 30 YOS.
+Your pension amount is permanently reduced by one-half of 1% for each month you take your pension before age 60 (6% per year).

-To retire under the early reduced provision, you must meet all of the following conditions:
+To retire under the early reduced pension provision, you must meet all of the following conditions:

-- You have at least 15 but fewer than 30 years of service, with at least 10 years of service earned under this system.
+You have at least 15 but fewer than 30 YOS, with at least 10 YOS earned under this system.

-- You earned creditable service in each of the 5 school fiscal years before—including the month immediately before—your retirement effective date.
-The fiscal year in which you are retiring counts in the 5 years.
-(Click here for more information about earning service credit.)
+You earned creditable service in each of the five school fiscal years before — including the month immediately before — your retirement effective date.
+The fiscal year in which you are retiring counts in the five years.
+(Learn more about earning service credit.)

 If you're thinking about an early reduced retirement, be sure to verify you meet these requirements before you terminate employment to be sure you qualify.

 If you leave public school employment after you are vested but before the month you reach pension eligibility age, you are choosing to defer your pension.
-Be sure to apply for your pension before your 60th birthday - the amount won't be any higher, and you could even lose money if you wait.
-(Note: If you already had 30 years of service at the time you terminated employment, you should apply as soon as you meet the minimum age requirement - age 46 for MIP and age 55 for Basic Plan.)
+Be sure to apply for your pension before your 60th birthday — the amount won't be any higher, and you could even lose money if you wait.
+(Note: If you already had 30 YOS at the time you terminated employment, you should apply as soon as you meet the minimum age requirement — age 46 for MIP and age 55 for Basic plan.)

-Suppose you were born during July, August, or September, expect to terminate employment in June, and you want to take an early reduced rather than a deferred retirement.
-Suppose that as of your birth date you'll meet all the requirements for an early reduced pension, but as of your termination date you won't be old enough.
+Suppose you were born in July, August, or September, expect to terminate employment in June, and you want to take an early reduced rather than a deferred retirement.
+Suppose that as of your birthdate you'll meet all the requirements for an early reduced pension, but as of your termination date you won't be old enough.
 To prevent an unfair penalty for those who stop working when school ends in June but whose birthday falls in a summer month, a special provision applies.